vmware-archive/bosh-generic-sb-release/README.md

     app_uri: mytestsb
     plan_params: "plan_param1,plan_param2"
 ```
+Note: Whenever a new variable is added, it should be referenceable in the spec file, the manifest and the job template erb file.
+If a variable is moved or modified, the same set of files should be updated.

 ### Edit the deploy.sh.erb file
 Remove the variables from the deploy.sh.erb that are not required as absence of the variable in the manifest can cause failures (ex: remove TARGET_SERVER.., DRIVER_DOWNLOAD_URL etc. if they are not needed).
    * Edit the update_env_variable_script function to do the substitution of template variables with real variable values.